cirosantilli/cirosantilli.github.io/x86-paging.md

 Like many others (e.g. [x87 co-processor](https://en.wikipedia.org/wiki/X87), [APIC](https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller)), this used to be by separate chip on early days.

 It was later integrated into the CPU, but the term MMU still used.

+## Other architectures

+[Peter Cordes mentions](http://stackoverflow.com/a/32258855/895245) that some architectures like MIPS leave paging almost completely in the hands of software: a TLB miss runs an OS-supplied function to walk the page tables, and insert the new mapping into the TLB.
+In such architectures, the OS can use whatever data structure it wants.

 ## Bibliography